-Here is important information and tips for our conference presenters.
+Here is important information and tips for conference presenters.

 Create OEG Connect Accounts

-All conference presenters will be emailed a special link to create an account on OEG Connect.
+All presenters will be emailed a special link to create an account here on OEG Connect.
 This creates your accounts and adds you to the conference attendee directory that enables access to conference sessions.
-For presenters, this link will also add you to the presenter directory.
+For presenters this link will also add you to the presenter directory.

 Find Your Session(s)

 Once you have created your OEG Connect accounts, log in, and locate your session: